-Awake From Your Slumber!!
+Awake From Your Slumber!

 Neglect quickly leads to decay and destruction.
 If you neglect your physical health problems arise.
 The same is true concerning your spiritual health.

-In these verses Solomon recounts a time where he journeyed past a local field and vineyard.
-Though he was the wisest man who ever lived, anyone could see that there was something amiss.
-The field was grown over with thorns and nettles.
-The wall that once protected this estate was now broken down.
+Solomon journeyed past a local field and he noticed a vineyard.
+It didn't take long for him to realize that something was amiss.
+The field was grown over with thorns and thistles.
+The wall that once protected the estate was now broken down.
 In those days agriculture was a very honorable profession.
 Farmers and vineyard husbandmen were well respected.
 But the owner of this land earned no respect from Solomon.
-In fact, Solomon calls him slothful, lazy and lacking sense."
+In fact, Solomon says that he was "slothful, lazy and lacking sense."

-I. The Crisis Of Spiritual Neglect -v30 I went by the field of the slothful, and by the vineyard of the man void of understanding; 31 And, lo, it was all grown over with thorns, and nettles had covered the face thereof, and the stone wall thereof was broken down.
+v30 I went by the field of the slothful, and by the vineyard of the man void of understanding; 31 And, lo, it was all grown over with thorns, and nettles had covered the face thereof, and the stone wall thereof was broken down.

 If you find yourself away from God, chances are things have gone unaddressed for some time.
 You began to stray and step by step you walked further and further away from the Lord.
 The crisis of spiritual neglect begins when we take our eyes off of the Savior.
 This followed by apathy and complacency concerning the things of God.
 The natural result of this is returning to the things of this world.

 David Wilkerson said - The river of neglect slowly carries you farther and farther away from the Lord.
 And the farther downstream you go, the swifter and more dangerous that river becomes!
 You don't know it, but there are raging falls ahead - a place where there are forces beyond your control, a place of no turning back, (a place) of shipwreck!